Ksmith30/immanuel-baptist-church-website/src/markdown-pages/by-laws.md

 (o) To promote, encourage, and foster any other similar religious, charitable and educational activities; to accept, hold, invest, reinvest and administer any gifts, legacies, bequests, devises, funds and property of any sort or nature, and to use, expend, or donate the income or principal thereof for, and to devote the same to, the foregoing purposes of the Church; to do any and all lawful acts and things which may be necessary, useful, suitable, or proper for furtherance of accomplishment of the purposes of this Church.
 Provided, however, no act may be performed which would violate Section 501(c)(3) of the Internal Revenue Code of 1986, as it now exists or as it may hereafter be amended.

-### Article 3.02 - Limitations
+### ARTICLE 3.02 - Limitations

 In order to carry out the above-stated purposes, the Church shall have all those powers set forth in the Act, as it now exists or as it may hereafter be amended.
 The powers of the Church to promote the purposes set out above are limited and restricted in the following manner:

-(a) No part of the net earnings of the Church shall inure to the benefit of or be distributable to its incorporates, officers or other private persons, except that the Church shall be authorized and empowered to make payments and distributions (including reasonable compensation for services rendered to or for the Church) in furtherance of

-its purposes as set forth in these By-Laws.
+(a) No part of the net earnings of the Church shall inure to the benefit of or be distributable to its incorporates, officers or other private persons, except that the Church shall be authorized and empowered to make payments and distributions (including reasonable compensation for services rendered to or for the Church) in furtherance of its purposes as set forth in these By-Laws.
 No part of the activities of the Church, in excess of those legally allowable, shall be the carrying on of propaganda or otherwise attempting to influence legislation, and the Church shall not participate in or intervene in (including the publication or distribution of statements) any political campaign on behalf of any candidate for public office.
-Notwithstanding any other provisions of these Articles, the Church shall not carry on any other activities not permitted to be carried on by (i) a Church exempt from Federal Income Tax under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, or corresponding provisions of any subsequent federal tax laws, or (ii) a Church, contributions to which are deductible under Section 170(c)(2) of the Internal Revenue Code of 1986, as amended, or corresponding provisions of any subsequent federal tax laws.
+Notwithstanding any other provisions of these ARTICLEs, the Church shall not carry on any other activities not permitted to be carried on by (i) a Church exempt from Federal Income Tax under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, or corresponding provisions of any subsequent federal tax laws, or (ii) a Church, contributions to which are deductible under Section 170(c)(2) of the Internal Revenue Code of 1986, as amended, or corresponding provisions of any subsequent federal tax laws.

 (b) In the event this Church is in any one year a “private foundation” as defined by Section 509(a) of the Internal Revenue Code of 1986, as amended, or corresponding provisions of any subsequent federal tax laws, it shall be required to distribute its income for such taxable year at such time and in such manner as not to subject the foundation to taxation under Section 4942 of the Internal Revenue Code of 1986, as amended, or corresponding provisions of any subsequent federal tax laws; and further shall be prohibited from: (i) any act of “self dealing” as defined in Section 4941(d) of the Internal Revenue Code of 1986, as amended, or corresponding provisions of any subsequent federal tax laws; (ii) retaining any “excess business holdings” as defined in Section 4943(c) of the Internal Revenue Code of 1986, as amended, or corresponding provisions of any subsequent federal tax laws; (iii) making any investments in such manner as to subject the foundation to taxation under Section 4944 of the Internal Revenue Code of 1986, as amended, or corresponding provisions of any subsequent federal tax laws; (iv) making a taxable expenditures as defined in Section 4945(d) of the Internal Revenue Code of 1986, as amended, or corresponding provisions of any subsequent federal tax laws.

 (c) The Church shall not accept any gift or grant if the gift or grant contains major conditions, which would restrict or violate any of the Church’s religious, charitable or educational purposes or if the gift or grant would require serving a private as opposed to a public interest.

-(D) Upon the dissolution of the Church, the Church shall, after paying or making provision for payment of all the liabilities of the Church, distribute all the assets of the Church evenly among any federal or state non-profit entities as the Trustees shall determine.
+(d) Upon the dissolution of the Church, the Church shall, after paying or making provision for payment of all the liabilities of the Church, distribute all the assets of the Church evenly among any federal or state non-profit entities as the Trustees shall determine.
 In the event that this church should cease to function as a local church, the trustees may give the property to another church, an association of churches or a Christian missionary organization.
 In the alternative, the property may be sold and the net proceeds given to such church, association of churches, or Christian missionary organization.
 In no circumstances may the property or net proceeds from the sale of the property accrue to any individual, individuals or commercial enterprises.

-## Article IV
+## ARTICLE IV <br/> CHURCH MEETINGS
-## Church Meetings

 ### 4.01 - Worship, Education, and Evangelism Meetings